NeryCaballero/NeryCaballero/README.md

 ## Skills

--  🐍  Currently I’m learning Python.
+-  🐍  Currently I’m learning Python, SQL and more advance concepts of Algorithms and Data Structures.

 -  👾  I am proficient in both front-end and back-end.
    - 🎨  My front-end skills include, but are not limited to: HTML5, CSS3 and JavaScript.
    - ⚙️  My back-end skills include, but are not limited to: Node.js, PHP.
-   - 🗃  I have experience working with MySQL, MongoDB, Git, GitHub.
+   - 🗃  I have experience working with MySQL, MongoDB, Git, GitHub, OOP, MVC.
    - 👯‍ I am a team player and I feel confortable working on both small and large groups.
 <br>